Step 1: Create Your Catalog File

 Works element contains no child elements, we infer that all of your content is no longer available and we will remove it from our index.

-Movies are stand-alone elements.
-TV shows, seasons, and episodes are separate elements that are tied together by IDs, as are mini-series and mini-series episodes.
+Movies are standalone elements.
+TV shows, TV seasons, and TV episodes are separate elements that are tied together by IDs, as are mini-series and mini-series episodes.
 TV specials and extras can be standalone elements, but they can also be tied to other works.
 See Tying Shows, Seasons, and Episodes Together for details.

 Common Elements for All Works